gregoryliu05/Tourist_Attraction_Application/README.md

 frontend
-displaying user info like all the ratings they've done & option to delete a rating TODO For location Page display events at location as well TODO events Do events page
+ option to delete a rating and booking TODO events Do events page
+For location Page display events at location as well TODO

 removed picture and time of booking, both kind of irrelevant